HelloYeew/mamizu-api/README.md

 npm start
 ```

-And the server will run on localhost:3001.
+And the server will run on port 3001.